fetch-trade/mobile_platform/README.md

 branches can be created using `git checkout <new-branch>` where `<new-branch>` follows the naming standards set above

+create a pull request using the new branch to compare changes--this portion is hypothetical and a CI/CD workflow has not been introduced for this repo. more on approvin contributions later...

 ## credits

 the repo is maintained by @enkyuan. thanks to @ethanMoloney for helping with the app's design. made with :heart: by the fetch team